hzaidi/Sweng500Final/README.md

 Then run the following from your command line:

-`npm install -g grunt-cli plop stylus karma`
+`npm install -g grunt-cli plop stylus`

 `cd myProjectFolderPath`